mlsmithjr/transcoder/README.md

     pytranscoder -s *.mp4
 ```

-To run in cluster mode (see Cluster.md documentation):
+To run in cluster mode (see Cluster documentation):
 ```bash
     pytranscoder -c *.mp4
 ```